enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 which is also theoretical O(n) time and space complexity, but in practice requires less memory overhead than the Map based implementation.
-There's more that you could dig into here, as well - what is the backing List implementation (i.e. Array, LinkedList) and how do we assume `.filter` behaves?
+There's more that you could dig into here, as well &mdash; what is the backing List implementation (i.e. Array, LinkedList) and how do we assume `.filter` behaves?
 How would you find out how that method actually behaves?
-Google search, code search, IDE, man pages, profiling(!?) - all fine answers.
-I personally wouldn't spend a lot of time here, but we're probably helping to hone our candidates solution if we can ask the right questions.
+Google search, code search, IDE, man pages, profiling(!?) &mdash; all fine answers.
+I personally wouldn't spend a lot of time here, but we're probably helping to hone our candidate's solution if we can ask the right questions.
 This is still missing the detail that our data is given to us in ascending order by time.